chrisliu298/gpt2-arxiv/README.md

 # CSE142 Project: Conditional Text Generation with Fine-Tuned GPT-2

-Our initial thoughts for this project is to re-implement GPT-2 from scratch, so it is challenging than all other project.
+Our initial thoughts for this project is to re-implement GPT-2 from scratch, so it is challenging than all other projects.
 To complete this project successfully, an estimated list of works includes but not limits to:

 1. Fully understand the GPT-2 paper

 2. Fully understand the GPT-2 source code

 ## Project Topics